 - The children are taught in discreet year groups. - Children sit in mixed attainment pairs or groups within mixed attainment classes.
 All children are expected to achieve key learning points, working through the same sequence of work.
-Work is carried out using a balance of individual, paired and group work.

-- Lessons usually begin with a warm-up which includes a revisit of previous concepts taught, using spaced retrieval, to help children to embed their learning into their longterm memory. - In a typical lesson, the teacher leads back and forth interaction, including questioning, short tasks, explanation, demonstration, and discussion.
+Work is carried out using a balance of individual, paired and group work. - In a typical lesson, the teacher leads back and forth interaction, including questioning, short tasks, explanation, demonstration, and discussion.
 Mathematical errors and misconceptions are dealt with as they are identified in a positive and supportive way, teaching what is right and what is not right. - Teachers adopt strategies to ensure all children access the whole curriculum.
 Lower attaining children do not experience a narrower range of mathematics.
-Teachers demonstrate, explain and illustrate mathematical ideas to fully involve pupils and maintain their interest through appropriately demanding work. - The emphasis on pupil's learning begins with practical examples; manipulatives help to develop strategies to deepen and embed understanding.
+Teachers demonstrate, explain and illustrate mathematical ideas to fully involve pupils and maintain their interest through appropriately demanding work - The emphasis on pupil's learning begins with practical examples; manipulatives help to develop strategies to deepen and embed understanding.
 For many pupils, the Concrete Pictorial Abstract (CPA) approach is a 'way in' to a topic whilst also it can be challenge for pupils to find an alternative representation to the ones they already have.
-The learning then leads onto informal jottings and mental strategies, and finally to formal representations as laid out for year groups in our calculation policy. (appendix 1).
+The learning then leads onto informal jottings and mental strategies, and finally to formal representations as laid out for year groups in our calculation policy. (appendix 3).
 The children are expected to gain a wide range of experiences with a variety of materials including IT. - Children are given a variety of mathematical approaches to solving problems.
 They are encouraged to develop their own mathematical strategies as well as learning standard methods.
-A high priority is placed on children reasoning and explaining their strategies. - Teachers use and expect children to use precise mathematical notation and vocabulary and full sentences.
+A high priority is placed on children reasoning and explaining their strategies.

+- Teachers use and expect children to use precise mathematical notation and vocabulary and full sentences.
 Pupils are expected to present work carefully.
 Work in maths books is headed with the date, followed by the learning objective, which is highlighted when achieved. - Speedy recall of number facts is highly valued and fluency and reasoning are developed in tandem.
-Intra-school competitions are regularly hosted on learning platforms such as Doodle Tables to encourage children to increase their fluency when recalling multiplication and related division facts. - The use of calculators is introduced near the end of key stage 2 to support pupils' conceptual understanding and exploration of more complex number problems, once written and mental arithmetic are secure.
+Intra-school competitions are regularly hosted on learning platforms such as Times Table Rockstars to encourage children to increase their fluency when recalling multiplication and related division facts. - The use of calculators is introduced near the end of key stage 2 to support pupils' conceptual understanding and exploration of more complex number problems, once written and mental arithmetic are secure.
 Calculators are used in lower years as well as KS2 as a way to self-check answers.